How To Find a Faulty Power That Causes Tripping Circuit?

 Unplug all your appliances – simply turning them off will not do – and turn the circuit back on.
 If it still won’t stay on then there is a fault between the switch and your sockets, and you will need to contact an electrician.
 If it stays on, then go through the process of individually plugging each appliance back in to determine which one is faulty.
 It’s the one that will trip the circuit.

-3. Upgrade your old switchboard – older style switchboards with ceramic fuses should be upgraded for the health of your home and its occupants.
+Older-style switchboards with ceramic fuses should be upgraded for the health of your home and its occupants.